panoptes/POCS/docs/README.rst

 .. warning::

-    The recent `v0.7.0` release of POCS is not backwards compatible.
+    The recent `v0.7.0` (May 2020) release of POCS is not backwards compatible.
 If you are one of the folks running that software, please either do a reinstall of your system using the instructions below or see our `forum <https://forum.projectpanoptes.org>`__ for advice.